-Looking to row for long periods of time?
-Well then you need a comfortable rowing machine!
+If you’re looking to row for long periods of time, then you need a comfortable rowing machine.

-Second, the seat rail is very long which enable a full stroke back, even if you are tall.
+Second, the seat rail is very long which enables a full stroke back, even if you are tall.

 The ability to do a full rowing stroke from start to finish is the main reason this rower is so long.

-Other feature like the rollers and bearings make for a smooth rowing stroke and the resistance is excellent.
-There are no comfort downsides on the rowing stroke.
+Other features like the rollers and bearings make for a smooth rowing stroke and the resistance is excellent.
+There are no comfort downsides to the rowing stroke.

 As previously mentioned, the seat can be a little hard but you want a more solid seat if you are looking to maximize your performance.
 If you want to row for an hour and your butt hurts, just buy a cushion.